 OR HOW I LEARNED TO STOP WORRYING AND LOVE CO2

 James Lovelock is the much honoured British scientist famous for a beautiful and irresistible idea known as the Gaia hypothesis.
 Lovelock is a self-made man in the best tradition of scientists of a previous age.
-His parents were too poor to send him to university, and he financed his own education through evening classes at Birkbeck college before being accepted into Manchester University to study Chemistry.
+His parents were poor, and he financed his own education through evening classes at Birkbeck college before being accepted into Manchester University to study Chemistry.
 He went on to receive a PhD from the London School of Hygiene and Tropical Medicine, worked at the London Institute for Medical Research and conducted research at both Yale and Harvard Universities.
 While his work up to this point had been in the medical field, in 1961 he was engaged by NASA to develop instruments for the study of the atmospheres of other planets.
 He invented an electron capture detector, which led to the important discovery that chlorofluorocarbons were depleting the Earth’s ozone layer.
 He was studying the planet Mars, knowing that if life existed on the planet it would have altered the composition of its atmosphere.
 It was the inert stability of the Martian atmosphere, with its dearth of oxygen, hydrogen or methane and its disproportionate abundance of carbon dioxide, that told him that the planet was dead: a stark contrast with the chemically dynamic nature of Earth’s biosphere.
 It was as a result of this that he began to develop his Gaia hypothesis.

 Essentially the Gaia concept is that the animate and inanimate components of planet Earth constitute a self-regulating, interactive system that can be thought of in its totality as a single living organism.
 The biosphere, in other words, has a regulatory effect on the environment that acts to preserve the balance necessary to sustain life.
 It builds on the so-called CLAW hypothesis (an acronym of the names of four collaborating scientists, Charlson, Lovelock, Andreas and Warren) proposing negative feedback loops between oceanic ecosystems and earth’s climate.
 As an example, Lovelock detailed the role of marine phytoplankton’s production of dimethyl sulphide in response to rises in temperature.
 The sulphide rises into the atmosphere, seeding clouds, the resultant albedo effect then cooling the surface.
-The effect also works in reverse, falls in temperature leading to lower production of sulphide, decreased albedo, and an increase of sunlight reaching the surface.
+The feedback also works in reverse, falls in temperature leading to lower production of sulphide, decreased albedo, and an increase of sunlight reaching the surface.
 Thus Gaia is characterised by negative feedbacks preserving a planetary-scale homeostasis.

 This idea has that quality of many brilliant ideas, that once conceived it seems absolutely obvious, and amazing that nobody had come up with it before.
-The only people who couldn’t accept it were militant materialists like the evolutionary biologists Richard Dawkins, to whom the idea that nature might attain spontaneous balance and order seemed a little too redolent of an intelligent system to suit his nihilistic view of the universe.
+The only people who couldn’t accept it were militant materialists like the evolutionary biologist Richard Dawkins, to whom the idea that nature might attain spontaneous balance and order seemed a little too redolent of an intelligent system to suit his nihilistic view of the universe.

 The name for the Lovelock’s homeostatic earth system theory was suggested by his close friend the novelist William Golding, Gaia being the Greek earth goddess — without the name one doubts if the idea would have become so well-known beyond scientific circles.
-Thus named, the hypothesis became wildly popular in New Agers as well as environmentalists.
+Thus named, the hypothesis became wildly popular among New Agers as well as environmentalists.

 In 1974, at the age of 55, Lovelock was elected to Britain’s Royal Society of scientists in recognition of his work on cryopreservation, atmospheric physics, marine biology, gas chromatography and much more.
 He served as president of the Marine Biological Association, became an honorary fellow of Green Templeton College, Oxford, and continued his work as an independent scientist, author and inventor.
 In 1990 he was awarded a CBE — Commander of the Order of the British Empire.

 It was only after the turn of the century that Lovelock’s career entered a chaotic phase that did some damage to his reputation, with his involvement in the catastrophic global warming movement.
 In 2006 he published a book which he would repudiate within a few years.
 Its premise was that destruction of primary forest and consequent reduction in biodiversity is stretching Gaia’s capacity to absorb the additional greenhouse gases produced by the burning of fossil fuels.
 It was Lovelock’s apocalyptic projection of this observation into the future that suggested the book’s sensationalist B-movie-style title, The Revenge of Gaia.
-In the book’s thesis, humanity’s destruction of tropical rainforest eliminated the regulatory negative feedbacks and switched them into positive mode — vicious cycles, in other words.
+In his thesis, humanity’s destruction of tropical rainforest eliminated the regulatory negative feedbacks and switched them into positive mode — vicious cycles, in other words.
 Warming oceans would extend the thermocline layer of tropical waters into the the Arctic, preventing oceanic nutrients from rising to the surface waters and eliminating the blooms of phytoplankton on which food chains depend.
 Most of the earth’s surface, he predicted, would be turned to desert.
 The Sahara would reach to Paris and Berlin.
 All food production in Europe would cease; billions would die — 80% of the human race, he predicted — and by the end of the 21st century human survival would depend on a few breeding pairs of humans who had managed to hang on in the Arctic, the only region where the climate would remain tolerable.
 The only way to avoid this apocalyptic scenario would be the exclusive adoption of nuclear power, radioactive waste being absolutely preferable to “that truly malign waste, carbon dioxide.”